BenGuiMaJo/Exoskeleton-Glove/README.md

 # Exoskeleton-Glove
-A exoskeleton hand connected to an Arduino glove
+An exoskeleton hand connected to an Arduino glove